deanrad/omnibus-rxjs/README.md

   it: increments its number by 1 upon a CounterIncrement event
 ```

-And with that specification, no test-framework specific mocks need to be written - a `query` can see what CounterButton does, and a test need only `trigger` and examine the output of CounterDisplay.
-No complicated, nested `jest.mock` calls.
+With that specification, no test-framework specific mocks need to be written — `query` can be used to assert what `CounterButton` does, and a test need only `trigger` and examine the output of `CounterDisplay`.
+No complicated, nested `jest.mock` calls required.
 Bonus: you can animate your Storybook stories by performing a series of `trigger` calls in your stories.

 # Example Applications